Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/00-test-client.md

 <hr>

 ### index.html
 Copy the following code into the `index.html` file.
-Before we talk further about it, use what you learned previously about client-side programming and see if you can guess what this code is doing.
-Don't take more than a couple of minutes; no need to get stuck in a rut over this.
+Before we talk more about it, use what you learned previously about client-side programming and see if you can guess what this code is doing:

 ```html
 <!DOCTYPE html>
 <html>